PreTeXtBook/pretext-projects/README.md

 project.
 This file **is** the documentation.
 So start there, not with some other project's file.

-Also, the file in the `doc` directory as the correct version number for the XML, which will help us maintain this data and this repository.
+Also, the file in the `doc` directory has the correct version number for the XML format, which will help us maintain this data and this repository.

 Plea
 ====